-At the OLCF, the 200-petaflop system called Summit is available to INCITE users in 2021.
-The Summit system has very powerful, large memory nodes that are most effective for those applications that utilize the GPUs efficiently.
-The machine also has node-local, non-volatile memory (NV) that can be used to increase I/O bandwidth or provide expanded local storage for applications.
-The peak node performance is 42 teraflops (TF) per node with 512 gigabytes (GiB) of DDR4 memory, 96 GiB of HBM2 memory, and 1,400 GiB of available non-volatile memory.
+The 200-petaflop system called Summit, is available to users through INCITE 2022 program.
+The Summit system has very powerful, large memory nodes that are most effective for those applications that effectively use the GPUs.
+The machine also has node-local, non-volatile memory that can be used to increase I/O bandwidth or provide expanded local storage for applications.
+The peak node performance is 42 teraflops per node with 512 gigabytes of DDR4 memory, 96 gigabytes of HBM2 memory, and 1,600 gigabytes of non-volatile memory.

 |Summit System Configuration|

 |Node:||2 IBM Power9 processors + 6 NVIDIA Volta GPUs|